Try this guide out on UpCloud with our free trial! Get started

 HAProxy is particularly suited for very high-traffic websites and is therefore often used to improve web service reliability and performance for multi-server configurations.
 This guide lays out the steps for setting up HAProxy as a load balancer on Ubuntu 16 to its own cloud host which then directs the traffic to your web servers.

 As a pre-requirement for the best results, you should have a minimum of two web servers and a server for the load balancer.
 The web servers need to be running at least the basic web service such as Apache2 or nginx to test out the load balancing between them.

 Installing HAProxy 1.7

-As a fast developing open source application HAProxy available for install in the Ubuntu default repositories might not be the latest release.
+As a fast-developing open-source application, HAProxy available for installation in the Ubuntu default repositories might not be the latest release.
 To find out what version number is being offered through the official channels enter the following command.

 sudo apt show haproxy

 HAProxy has always three active stable versions of the releases, two of the latest versions in development plus a third older version that is still receiving critical updates.
 You can always check the currently newest stable version listed on the HAProxy website and then decide which version you wish to go with.

 While the latest stable version 1.7 of HAProxy is not yet available on the packet manager by default, it can be found in a third-party repository.
 To install HAProxy from an outside repo, you will need to add the new repository with the following command.